 Last: Follow-up with your legislators and let MTPC know how it went.

 Wasn’t that easy, and maybe even fun?
 Pat yourself on the back for participating in the democratic process.
-Wanna do more?
+Want do more?
 Encourage others to call.

 Find your own